-Training has taken place and included a refresher course on all aspects of transport and included training on the operation of commonly used navigation systems, as provided for in article 16 of Regulation 1/2005.
-It is DAFM's intention to carry out a percentage of checks on navigation systems to compare returned journey logs with data recorded by the navigation systems to assess compliance with journey time and rest period requirements by transporters.
+Further staff training of the RVO technical and professional staff took place in 2015 and included a refresher course on all aspects of transport and included training on the operation of commonly used navigation systems, as provided for in article 16 of Regulation 1/2005.
+DAFM now have the capacity to carry out a percentage of checks on navigation systems to compare returned journey logs with data recorded by the navigation systems to assess compliance with journey time and rest period requirements by transporters.
+Training planned for 2016 includes a review of the delegated function of certificate of competence with focus on the curriculum content and practical demonstrations of the approval process for livestock vehicles and a demonstration of loading livestock vehicles and a pet transport vehicle.